pyvec/naucse.python.cz/lessons/beginners-en/install-editor/index.md

 > ```

-## Choice and setting up an editor
+## Choosing and setting up an editor

 We recommend using *Atom* for now.

 * [Atom]({{ subpage_url('atom') }})

 You will already have some editor on Linux (but you can always download Atom).
-Just try to type into your command line `gedit` or `kate` and if some editor will open that's your default Linux editor.
+Just try to type into your command line `gedit` or `kate`, and if an editor opens, that's your default Linux editor.

 * [Gedit]({{ subpage_url('gedit') }}) – GNOME.
 * [Kate]({{ subpage_url('kate') }}) – KDE.

 ### IDE

-Most Python programmers use complex and extremely powerful programs, so called `IDEs` (*Integrated Development Environments*), such as [PyCharm], [Eclipse] or [KDevelop].
+Most Python programmers use complex and extremely powerful programs, so-called `IDEs` (*Integrated Development Environments*), such as [PyCharm], [Eclipse] or [KDevelop].
-But they are not much suitable for beginners.
+But they are not very suitable for beginners.

-If you want to use some you should really know it.
-And also keep in mind that every coach knows only that one which they use often so they might not be able to help you.
+If you want to use an IDE, you should really know it well.
+And also keep in mind that every coach knows only that one IDE that they use most often, so they might not be able to help you with another.

 [PyCharm]: https://www.jetbrains.com/pycharm/
 [Eclipse]: https://eclipse.org/